 Blogging started in the 90s as a form of public online diaries.
-People shared their experiences and thoughts with the online world.
+People share their experiences and thoughts with the online world.
 Justin Hall was one of the first bloggers.
-Through his popularization of this form of writing, he ushered a new component of digital marketing.
+Through his popularization of this form of writing, he ushered in a new component of digital marketing.

 Today, popular bloggers include Bill Gates, Neil Patel, Darren Rowse, and countless others from various industries and backgrounds.